a3lachi/Rizm/cRizm/README.md

-<h1>Brmj</h1>
+<h1>rizm</h1>

-Brmj is an interpreted programming language.
+rizm is an interpreted programming language.
 The language is largely inspired by Python, both in terms of syntax and paradigms.

 <br>